fogarecious/rustemo_tutorial/README.md

   * Ambiguous Grammar
   * Disambiguation By Associativity
   * Disambiguation By Priority
+  * Preference Of Grouping
-    * Production Priority
+* More About Priority
+  * Operator Precedence
   * Terminal Priority
-  * Preference Of Grouping
-* Skipping Parts Of An Input
+* Skipping Parts Of Input

 ## Actions